 Influenza ‘Flu’ viruses may be prevented by vaccination.
 However for some people, even after having a flu vaccination, they may still be susceptible some other strains of the flu.
 Some medical researchers have previously mentioned that overall, only less than 30% of all people vaccinated have some protection each season.

-Antibiotics are not helpful in these cases as they only act against bacterial infections and the overuse of antibiotics causes an increase in the strength of the viruses, making it actually dangerous for our entire society if there is increase antibiotic resistance of infections.
+Antibiotics may not be helpful in certain cases as they only act against bacterial infections and the overuse of antibiotics may cause an increase in antibiotic resistance.